 The Coroner's Office is required to investigate the facts and circumstances of all sudden, violent, traumatic or unexpected deaths that occur within the County.
-This includes deaths from apparent “natural diseases”, but where the individual had no recent physician of record or documented history of an existing medical condition that could credibly have caused the sudden death.
-Under these circumstances, it becomes the Coroner’s responsibility to determine how and why an individual died.
+This includes some deaths from apparent “natural diseases”, including certain infectious diseases such as COVID-19.
 The Coroner is also responsible for determining the individual’s identity and notifying the next of kin.
-A Coroner’s investigation will always include examination of the deceased, but may or may not include:
+A Coroner’s investigation may or may not include:

-Also, refer to the Pennsylvania Coroner Statues which will also provide a full list of deaths investigated as well as other responsibilities and definitions in reference to the Coroner’s Office.
+Also, refer to the Pennsylvania Coroner Statutes which provides a full list of deaths investigated as well as other responsibilities and definitions in reference to the Coroner’s Office.

 The Chester County Coroner's jurisdiction encompasses the entire County of Chester, Pennsylvania.
-Deaths must be pronounced in the County to fall under the Coroner's jurisdiction regardless of where an accident or injury occurred.
+Deaths pronounced in the County fall under the Coroner's jurisdiction regardless of where an accident or injury occurred.

 When a person dies suddenly or unexpectedly, your first duty is to call 9-1-1 for medical assistance and guidance.
 All civilians or non-emergency services agencies shall use the following number: 610-383-7000 to request a response/service from the Coroner’s Office.
 This recorded line will be answered in the Chester County Communication Center.
 Emergency Services agencies shall access the Coroner’s Office through normal contact with the dispatcher.

-The Coroner's Office will send the death certificate to the funeral home.
+The Coroner's Office will send the medical certification to the funeral home.
 You can request a copy of the death certificate through your funeral home or you can call Vital Records with the Pennsylvania Department of Health at 724-656-3100 or 800-842-5040.

 Arrangements for viewing at the morgue cannot be granted.
 The Coroner's Office will work as quickly as possible to have your loved one taken into the care of the funeral home you have chosen.

-If your family wishes to perform an autopsy and the Coroner’s Office does not need to perform one for their investigation, your family can make arrangements with the hospital where the death occurred or with another agency to have a private autopsy performed at your expense.
+If your family wishes to perform an autopsy and the Coroner’s Office does not need to perform one for their investigation, your family can make arrangements with the hospital where the death occurred or with a private autopsy service to have an autopsy performed at your expense.

 Next of kin who wish to have a printed unofficial copy of the autopsy and toxicology reports, as permitted by law, may do so by completing the Next of Kin Report Request Form.
 State-mandated report fees for official copies of the autopsy and toxicology reports are as follows: